 A sweep across a four-corner box of clues creates a slink in the other direction.

 The Sysudoku Basic bypass is enough to handle newspaper and magazine puzzles, up to a 5-star level.
-In harder puzzles, you are using bypass skills to follow up every methods removal or confirmation.
+In harder puzzles, you are using bypass skills to follow up every removal or confirmation.
 Next on the Guide path to advanced class puzzles are the pages on box marking and line marking.